-When the winter ice begins to thaw along the coast of Maine, millions of baby freshwater eels called “elvers” start their migration from the ocean into rivers and streams.
+When the winter ice begins to thaw along the coast of Maine, millions of juvenile freshwater eels called “elvers” start their migration from the ocean into rivers and streams.

-For decades, a sleepy fishery for elvers sustained folks looking for a bit of extra cash at the end of winter.
+For decades, a sleepy fishery for elvers sustained folks looking for extra cash at the end of winter.
 But, in 2012 everything changed.
-Worldwide populations of freshwater eel species were in rapid decline despite global demand for freshwater eel being used as an ingredient in Asian cuisine.
+Worldwide populations of freshwater eel species were in rapid decline despite global demand for eel as an ingredient in Asian cuisine.

-The price for elvers skyrocketed to above $2000 per pound.
+The price for elvers skyrocketed to more than $2000 per pound.
 Camaraderie along the shores turned to competition as fishermen both licensed and illegal fought to fill their buckets with as many pounds of elvers as they could.
 A lucrative blackmarket ensued.

 ELVERS is the story of what happened when this small-town Maine fishery exploded into a gold rush.